Pometry/Raphtory/docs/source/scala/quickstart.md

     Here we download raw data to `/tmp` and then transform it to vertices and edges using graph builders.

-- If you are already working with an existing graph, you may not need to load any new data and you can directly jump onto analysis it
+- If you are already working with an existing graph, you may not need to load any new data and you can jump straight into analysis

 ## Analyse Graph
-Once you have created or retrieved an already existing graph against a `graphId`, you could run analysis on it and choose to write output to a sink of your choice.
+Once you have created or retrieved an already existing graph against a `graphId`, you can run analysis on it and choose to write output to a sink of your choice.

 ```scala
 graph